needle-mirror/com.unity.visualscripting/Documentation~/vs-interface-overview.md

 You can use the Graph Editor to create your Visual Scripting graphs by manipulating nodes and connections.

 You can change some default shortcuts and behaviors for interacting with the Graph Editor by changing your control scheme.
-For more information on the available control schemes in Visual Scripting, see [Choosing a control scheme](vs-control-schemes.md).
+For more information on the available control schemes in Visual Scripting, see [Choosing a Visual Scripting control scheme](vs-control-schemes.md).

 ## The fuzzy finder